top of page

 Your PSAT score report will show which reading, writing, or math skills need attention.
 Improving weaknesses leads to the fastest growth.

-Studying under the guidance of someone who understands these SAT, PSAT exams, and the SAT structure, especially the digital version.
-Especially when you are juggling multiple extracurriculars and AP classes, and/or other commitments, having a professional with knowledge in your corner always helps reduce stress and create a structured study plan.
+Studying under the guidance of someone who understands these SAT and PSAT exams, especially the digital version, can be beneficial.
+When you are juggling multiple extracurriculars and AP classes, having a professional with knowledge in your corner helps reduce stress and create a structured study plan.

 How Ivy Strides Helps Students Grow From a Strong PSAT to a Strong SAT